Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What property types resell fastest in Ivory Coast in 2026?

-As of early 2026, the property types that resell fastest in Ivory Coast are clean-title 2-bedroom apartments in high-demand Abidjan communes like Cocody and Marcory, and well-documented land plots in growth corridors like Bingerville where many buyers want to build later.
+As of early 2026, the property types that resell fastest in Ivory Coast are clean-title two-bedroom apartments in high-demand Abidjan communes like Cocody and Marcory, and well-documented land plots in growth corridors like Bingerville and Anyama where many buyers want to build later.

-The typical time on market to sell a property in Ivory Coast is 3 to 9 months for well-priced properties with clear documentation, though overpriced homes or those with unclear paperwork can sit for 12 months or more, sometimes becoming effectively unsellable until the issues are resolved.
+A well-priced property with clean paperwork in Ivory Coast typically sells within 3 to 9 months, while overpriced properties or those with unclear documentation can sit on the market for 12 months or more, sometimes becoming effectively unsellable until the title issues are resolved.

 If you're interested, we cover all the best exit strategies in our real estate pack about Ivory Coast.